pbv-public/firestore-orm/README.md

  * `readOnly()` - if a field is marked as read only, it cannot be changed once the doc has been created
  * `default()` - the default value for a field
-    * This value gets deep copied so you can safely use non-primitive type like an object as a default value.
+    * This value gets deep copied so you can safely use non-primitive types like objects as a default value.
     * The default value is assigned to a field when:
        * A doc is created and no value is specified for the value.
        * A doc is fetched and is is missing the specified field _AND_ the